 Global health has come a long way in the past 20 years.
-The number of new HIV infections globally has fallen by 52% since 1997, the under-5 child mortality rate has been halved, and people around the world are living an average of five years longer.
+Since its 2004 peak, AIDS-related deaths have fallen by 68%, since 1990 the under-5 child mortality rate has fallen by more than half, and much more.

-The COVID-19 pandemic, unfortunately, is threatening to reverse that progress.
-We need to effectively fight the pandemic and invest in global health in order to achieve the fourth UN Sustainable Development Goal: good health and well-being.
+Global crises, unfortunately, are threatening to reverse that progress.
+We need to effectively fight these crises and invest in global health in order to achieve the fourth UN Sustainable Development Goal: good health and well-being.

 Here’s how you can do your part.

 Stay informed, follow guidelines, and sign our petition

 Viruses know no borders, and none of us are safe until all of us are safe.
 That’s what we’re standing up for at ONE — coming together globally to end the pandemic for everyone, everywhere.
 Easy ways to join us and fight the pandemic include staying informed on the latest news, following local and global guidelines, and signing our petition to demand a quick end to the pandemic.

 Exercise is important to maintaining physical health.
 A lack of exercise can lead to a higher risk of contracting diseases like cardiovascular disease, diabetes, and more.
 Physical activity can also improve mental health and general well-being.
 But despite all of those positive effects, “1 in 4 adults do not meet the global recommended levels of physical activity.”

 So do something positive for yourself and your health and get moving.
 Whether it’s jogging, dancing, climbing, or playing a sport, there are many ways to get active.